Earth's atmosphere :Composition, Function, Layers, Evolution

 2. Stratosphere (8-15 kilometers to 50 kilometers, 5-9 miles to 31 miles):

-- The stratosphere contains the ozone layer, which absorbs and scatters ultraviolet (UV) radiation from the sun.
+- These layers contains the ozone layer, which absorbs and scatters ultraviolet (UV) radiation.

 - The stratopause is the boundary between the troposphere and stratosphere.